TulipSMP/Tiramisu/README.md

 - [ ] Shutdown bot correctly (instead of just an exit)

 #### Messages & Variables
-- [ ] Load ALL messages from yaml or db
+- [ ] Load ALL reused messages from yaml
 - [ ] Get bot token from yaml or db
 - [ ] Get role and guild IDs from yaml or db